jb3cloud/demoassistant/README.md

 This will run the application in production mode inside a Docker container.

+## Current Issues

+- This code sandbox requires permissions to run a Docker container, which is currently incompatible with execution within another Docker container or when deployed to an Azure container environment.
+While enabling this functionality within nested or restricted containerized environments is technically feasible, it is beyond the scope of the current demonstration implementation.

 ## Troubleshooting

 - **Environment Variables**: Ensure all required keys are set in your `.env` file.
 Missing credentials will prevent the